justinwoo/purescript-resources/docs/elm-like.md

 Use Halogen with one component, then add a few more whenever you find something that makes sense as a component.
 Or try to jerry-rig some web components setup.

+## Hedwig

+Another library that presents you a fairly Elm-like experience <https://github.com/utkarshkukreti/purescript-hedwig>

 ## Spork

 For an up to date Elm-like that is performant, you should look at <https://github.com/natefaubion/purescript-spork>